What is a Herbalist?

 - standards of behaviour

 Institute members are all qualified to degree level or above in herbal medicine, and to apply for membership practitioners must undertake extensive training(minimum three years full-time or part-time equivalent) including anatomy, physiology, pathophysiology, nutrition and over 500 hours of clinical training.

 Patients can be confident that herbal medicines dispensed by our members are made using the best quality ingredients available, produced by reputable manufacturers to the highest standards and subject to proper quality controls.
 Wherever possible, plant materials are grown organically, and sourced sustainably.
 The Institute does not endorse products which involve harvesting endangered plant species from the wild.

 Use of animal derived products

-The practice of Western herbal medicine involves the use of only plant materials to assist wellbeing.
+The practice of 'traditional' herbal medicine involves the use of only plant materials to assist wellbeing.
 Animal derived products such as beeswax and propolis (a resin produced by bees) are sometimes used, particularly to make creams, ointments and salves.
 Vegan alternatives are often available.

 Non-gelatine containing capsules and vegetable glycerine are preferred by herbalists.
 A number of fatty acids used sometimes in skin preparations can also be obtained from vegetable sources.